covert-encryption/covert/README.md

 A message (base64 or binary) has no headers or anything else that could be recognized:
 ```
-HDGKMFEo5cYHtUF1w9aNlX1lMmWJD3B7p8HoBoQZTNJGjg/nUOMqlXLspmmVO7PQj8Pe
+R/i7oqt9QnTnc6Op9gw9wSbYQq1bfYtKAfEOxpiQopc0SsYdLa12AUkg0o5s4KPfU6eZX59c4SXD2F8efFCEUeU
 ```

-Covert generates easy passphrases like `pinkmuletibetdemand` for the above.
+Covert generates easy passphrases like `oliveanglepeaceethics` for the above.
 The encoded message includes random padding to hide the length of the message and it is still shorter than others.
 For comparison, `gpg` needs six lines instead of one and still ends up revealing the exact length of the message.

 ## Try it!